EhsanGharibNezhad/TelescopeML/publications/joss/paper.md

     - Visualizing the data
     - Conducting feature engineering

-- **DeepTrainer module**: Utilizes different methods/packages such as TensorFlow in machine learning to:
+- **DeepTrainer module**: Utilizes different methods/packages such as TensorFlow to:
   - Build Convolutional Neural Networks (CNNs) model using the training examples
   - Utilize tuned hyperparameters
   - Fit/train the ML models
-  - Visualize the loss and training history, as well as the trained model's performance on the train and test sets
+  - Visualize the loss and training history, as well as the trained model's performance

 - **Predictor module**: Implements the following tasks to predict atmospheric parameters:
   - Processes and predicts the observational datasets